ENCCS/julia-for-hpc/content/GPU.rst

    4. For debugging, you can print from inside a kernel using ``@cuprintln`` (e.g. to print thread numbers).
 It will only print during the first execution - redefine the function again to print again.
+      If you get warnings or errors relating to types, you can use the code introspection macro ``@device_code_warntype`` to see the types inferred by the compiler.

    5. Check correctness of your results!
 To test that ``evolve!`` and ``evolve_gpu!`` give (approximately) the same results, for example: